islam-baira/MLGNN/data/readme.txt

-The datasets generated and analyzed during the current study are available:
+The datasets used during the current study are available:

 • FakeNewsNet, comprises two distinct datasets: Politifact and Gossipcop.
 This